annickboel/skills/VUE/VUE-Part6.md

 >         - The title of the page in the header section.
 This title must not be displayed
 >         - A Login form where the user an enter the following informations: email and password.
 >         - A button called Login
->         The email and passwords fields are mandatory
+>         The email and password fields are mandatory
 >         A error message will be displayed if:
->         - Mandatory fields are not filled
+>         - Mandatory fields are not filled (empty mandatory fields should appear in red)
->         On click on the Login button the user will be logged on the console
+>         The error message disappears on focus in any mandatory field
+>         Fields in error will appear in black on focus in any mandatory field
+>         On form submit the usercontains form data
 >       Acceptance tests:
 >         A Login Link is added in the navigation bar
 >         On click on the Login Link, the user is redirected to the Login page
 >         The Login page follows the base layout of the site
 >         The Login form displays the relevant information
->         An error message is displayed if the mandatory fields are not supplied
+>         An error message is displayed if the mandatory fields are not filled on form submit
+>         Empty mandatory fields appear in red on form submit
+>         The error message disappears on focus in any mandatory field
+>         Fields in error appear in black on focus in any mandatory field
 >         On click on the Login button the user is logged to the console.

 > ## Step 3: Setup the User API